How to Apply

-In a historic district, all projects that result in exterior changes to buildings or their settings are required to obtain a Certificate of Appropriateness (COA) from the Huntsville Historic Preservation Commission before a building permit may be issued.
+In a historic district, all projects that result in exterior changes to buildings or their settings are required to obtain a Certificate of Appropriateness (COA) or Expedited Staff Review approval from the Huntsville Historic Preservation Commission before a building permit may be issued.

 WHEN CERTIFICATES OF APPROPRIATENESS ARE REQUIRED